theripper93/theripper-premium-hub/premium-changelogs/foundry-taskbar.md

+## Version 3.8.2
+- Taskbar theme is no longer applied to context menu in players list to avoid menu to be unusable

 ## Version 3.8.1
 - Taskbar theme is no longer applied to context menu in players list to avoid menu to be unusable